 Section Four.
 Role of Steward in Processing Grievances.
-The steward will obtain permission from his/her immediate supervisor when leaving the work assignment to carry out steward duties in connection with this Agreement. contacting an employee, the steward will first report to and obtain permission to see the employee from the employee's supervisor.
+The steward will obtain permission from his/her immediate supervisor when leaving the work assignment to carry out steward duties in connection with this Agreement.
+When contacting an employee, the steward will first report to and obtain permission to see the employee from the employee's supervisor.
 Such permission will be granted unless the work situation or an emergency demands otherwise.
 If the immediate supervisor is unavailable, permission will be requested from the next level of supervision.
-Such requests shall include names (employee's), work location and approximate time (anticipated) that will be needed.
+Such requests shall include names (employee's), 10 work location and approximate time (anticipated) that will be needed.
 The steward will report back to his/her supervisor upon completion of such duties and return to work without a loss in pay or benefits.
 The Union will cooperate in preventing abuse of this Section.
 Steward coverage shall be no greater than sixty-five (65) stewards, eight (8) of whom may be designated for general jurisdiction.
 Only one (1) steward shall represent a grievant at any given time.

-- (a) The selection and designation of stewards are recognized as exclusively Union functions. - (b) Stewards shall carry appropriate identification, provided by the Union, when performing steward duties. - (c) Stewards shall have reasonable access to work areas when performing steward duties associated with contract administration. - (d) Stewards shall be deemed to have the highest seniority in their classifications; on the condition they have permanent
+(a) The selection and designation of stewards are recognized as exclusively Union functions.

+(b) Stewards shall carry appropriate identification, provided by the Union, when performing steward duties.

+(c) Stewards shall have reasonable access to work areas when performing steward duties associated with contract administration.

+(d) Stewards shall be deemed to have the highest seniority in their classifications; on the condition they have permanent status therein, except as provided otherwise.

 Section Five.
-Bulletin Board.
-The State will continue to furnish reasonable bulletin board space in each institution, which the Union may utilize for its announcements.
-Bulletin board space shall not be used for material that is of a partisan political nature or is inflammatory or derogatory to the State employer or any of its officers or employees.
-The Union shall limit its posting of notices and bulletins to such bulletin board space.
-Consistent with Public Act 21-25, the Union shall have the right to use the State's electronic mail systems to communicate with bargaining unit members regarding collective bargaining, the administration of collective bargaining agreements, of grievances or investigation other workplace-related complaints and issues, and internal matters involving the governance or business of the Union.
+Consistent with Public Act 21-25, the Union shall have the right to use the State's electronic mail systems to communicate with bargaining unit members regarding collective bargaining, the administration of collective bargaining agreements, the investigation of grievances or other workplace-related complaints and issues, and internal matters involving the governance or business of the Union.
 With the implementation of Public Act 21-25, the State will discontinue the practice of furnishing dedicated bulletin board space for Union use in each institution.
 Individual employees are permitted to use a State computer to visit the Union's website, and to use a State computer and email to interact with an authorized Union representative in matters involving representation and grievance processing.